CARC 240 Active

 Cause Frequency

-Diagnosis code does not match birth weight category The ICD-10 diagnosis code assigned specifies a birth weight category (such as extremely low birth weight or normal birth weight) that conflicts with the actual birth weight documented, triggering the payer's clinical edit Most Common
+Neonatal diagnosis code does not match documented birth weight The ICD diagnosis code indicates a birth weight category that does not match the actual birth weight documented in the medical record Most Common

 How to Resolve